NHOrus/srwq-compilation/episode-02.md

 You grab the mike back off Irm.
 "Axel, there's a group of our troops in the north, 100km from the base.
 You can head there and meet up with them, while we save some of our troops."

-"....I kinda had hoped to find Beowulf, this was the first time his unit actually seemed to be damaged in a long while, but I guess that's as good a place as any."
+"...I kinda had hoped to find Beowulf, this was the first time his unit actually seemed to be damaged in a long while, but I guess that's as good a place as any."

 "Great!
 We'll see you there later!"